djragsdale/design-patterns/martin-fowler_patterns-of-enterprise-application-architecture/_working/sample-architecture/README.md

 - **PostgresDB** will be used for all financial and supply chain data.
 - A separate **PostgressDB** instance will be used for Credit Card data for PCI compliance.
 - **MySQL** will be used for Product data because the Product team already has a process for updating this regularly.

+## Directory Structure

+### Clients

+Submodules for all the different clients.
+Keeping them in the same repository means our tests are run against the current version.
+Previous client distributions should be tested against each web service update.

+### Constants

+Only constant values.
+Helpful for enums that don't need to reside in the database.

+### Models

+True Domain Models.
+They might be Data Mappers.

+### Routes

+Only handles validation and interacting with the models.
+All domain logic should exist in the Domain Model.

+### Services

+Complex or transactional logic should exist here if it bridges multiple domains.
+Interactive CLI tools or scheduled jobs will often use these services.
+Services should be used through web routes when possible.
+If long-running tasks make that impossible, they can be used directly by CLI tools and web services can be used to determine the status of a particular job.

+### Util

+Pure functions only.
+Names should be descriptive of what they do in domain language.